netnutmike/homeassistant-villages-app/DEVELOPER.md

 3. Make your changes following the style guide
 4. Add tests for new functionality
 5. Update documentation
+6. Update CHANGELOG.md with your changes
-6. Submit a pull request
+7. Submit a pull request

 ## Support